- Launch DateOctober 14, 1997

 - TargetSaturn system

 The Cassini-Huygens Saturn Orbiter and Titan Probe was launched in 1997 and arrived at Saturn in 2004.
+The mission completed operations on September 15, 2017.
 At Saturn, Cassini released the Huygens probe toward the planet’s gas-shrouded moon Titan.
 Huygens touched down on the moon on January 14, 2005, and became the first robotic explorer to land on an outer solar system body.

 Relevance to Astrobiology